arnaudduval/yeti/docs/source/future/design.rst

 This is the same "matrices in, matrices out" scope ``future`` has kept since the first stiffness/mass kernels — a solver is a separate, later concern.

+:class:`~yeti_iga.future.bspline.BoundaryLoadSpec` is a plain data struct that packages a single load specification — patch index, direction, side, traction object, and optional ``span_min``/``span_max`` for sub-range application — into a value the batch API :meth:`~yeti_iga.future.bspline.PatchIntegrator.assemble_boundary_load` can iterate over.
+It carries no logic; all design decisions sit in ``Traction`` and the integration loop.

 ``Traction`` mirrors ``LocalOperator``'s extensibility approach for the same reason:
 :meth:`Traction.evaluate() <yeti_iga.future.bspline.Traction.evaluate>` already takes
 the physical point, not just internal parameters, so a future Python-callback-based